 The Northern Ireland Assembly is suspended.
 Meanwhile, the “Harbison Report” is published and indicates that current good relations policy is not significantly improving tensions between communities in Northern Ireland.

-26 November 2003: Northern Ireland Assembly elections
+26 November 2003: Northern Ireland Assembly election

-“A Shared Future: The Policy and Strategic Framework for Good Relations in Northern Ireland” is published by Northern Ireland Secretary of State, Paul Murphy:
+“A Shared Future: The Policy and Strategic Framework for Good Relations in Northern Ireland” is published by Northern Ireland Secretary of State Paul Murphy.